TLDR - Short Answers for The Questions

 What difference does it make?

-Knowing who and what we are, and the kind of world we exist in is essential for making proper decisions in everyday life, such as who to vote for, and vote we must, because even a no vote is a vote for whoever wins.
+Knowing who and what we are, and the kind of world we exist in is essential for making proper decisions in everyday life, such as who to vote for, and vote we must, because a non-vote is a vote for whoever wins - all those Americans who did not vote in 2026 effectively voted for Trump, and are as much to blame for everything that has ensued as those maggots who did vote for him.

 Also, ignorance may be bliss, but knowing prevents worry once we are aware of an issue.